Jeronim Makarelić

 Jeronim Makarelić also known as Jerolim Trogiranin or Jeronim Trogiranin (c.
 1423 – before 1510) was a Croatian Renaissance poet, polymath and a Catholic priest.

 Girolamo Bologni, Makarelić's teacher in Rome, said that Makarelić was "most knowledgeable in both laws, a most skilful asserter of Latin elegance and antiquity, and conspicuous for his excellent learning".
 Daniele Farlati mentions him as an archpriest and canon who, in 1496, became a vicar to the Archbishop of Split Bartolomeo Averoldi, succeeding Vid Hvaranin.
-Juraj Šižgorić and Gilberto Grineo praied his poetry.
+Juraj Šižgorić and Gilberto Grineo praised his poetry.